guyt101z/HEKphone/README.md

 You also have to define some basic information about you as provider.
 This is done by editing *config/ProjectConfiguration.class.php*.

+### Install dependencies
+The application relies on a few plugins to symfony and third party libarys. you will have to fetch the dependencies by executing

+    git submodule init
+    git submodule update

+while being in the symfony project root folder.

+To install Payment DTA (used to create invoice messages) use pear

+    sudo aptitude install php-pear
+    sudo pear install Payment_DTA

+(You'll find more information on: http://pear.php.net/package/Payment_DTA )

 ### Setting up the database

 Once you've cloned the code to your machine, you have to create the neccesary